ARM-software/acle/cmse/cmse.md

 ###  Security state changes

-The system boots in secure state and can change security states using branches as summarized in figure [Security state transitions](#figure2).
+The system boots in secure state and can change security states using branches as shown in figure [Security state transitions](#figure2).

 ![<span id="figure2" class="citation-label">**Security state transitions**</span>](state-trans.svg)